* Article updated August 10, 2022, with new insights and figures.

 Here is the rundown on the practical, and maybe obvious ways companies can upgrade their data security, which is broken down into six sections.

-The same can also be said for internal networks, fence them off internally from one another through firewall protection.
+The same can also be said for internal networks.
+Fence them off internally from one another through firewall protection.
 This will make it harder for cyber criminals to wreak havoc on your business.

 As the saying goes, practice makes perfect.
-Secure your companies's network by testing and stressing it to see where the cracks are.
+Secure your company's network by testing and stressing it to see where the cracks are.
 It may not be a bad idea to bring in a cybersecurity firm to conduct an audit for you.

 When using any third-party apps, audit those as well and find out what they may be doing with your data.
 Due diligence here is the locksmith to your cybersecurity door.

-When using plugins, make sure that they are constantly updated to reduce vulnerability and to protect consumer data from a breach by hackers.
+When using plugins, make sure that they are constantly updated to reduce vulnerability and protect consumer data from a breach by hackers.
 This may seem obvious, but it's a point worth stating when you consider one of the largest CMS platforms, WordPress, and their plugin vulnerability.

-Patches, Firewalls & Encryption
+Patches, firewalls & Encryption

 A network lacking an update is a vulnerable one.
 Patches can easily be neglected or forgotten, as most intrusions on consumer data occur when a patch already exists.
 Consider patch assessment tools and automated software testing that can help keep your network up to date and detect malware automatically.